 - 1 teaspoon dried oregano

-- 1 large Russet potato, about 12 oz, unpeeled
+- 1 large Russet potato, about 15 oz, unpeeled

-- Olive oil spray
+- Olive oil spray or 1 TBS oil

-- Transfer the potatoes to a baking dish large enough to accommodate them in a single layer and sprayed with olive oil.
-Spray the potatoes with olive oil, then sprinkle them with the seasoning, coating them allover.
+- On a cutting board, spray the potatoes with olive oil, then sprinkle them with the seasoning, coating them all over.

 - Transfer the potatoes to a rimmed parchment-lined baking sheet.
 Arrange them on the baking sheet in a single layer and give them another quick spray of oil.

 - Bake the potatoes for 8 minutes.
 Carefully turn each wedge to the other side, lightly spray again, and bake until fork-tender, about 8 more minutes.